 AKA Ioniser, Ionic air purifier, Ion generator, or Negative Ion air purifier.
-Air ionizer is a device that cleans the air by discharging 20,000 and 200,000 ions per second to bring down airborne particulates.
+An air ionizer is a device that cleans the air by discharging 20,000 and 200,000 ions per second to bring down airborne particulates.
 There are 2 common types of ionizer in the market.
 First, an electrostatic precipitator that comes with an extra collector plate.
-The “plate” collects the drop contaminants rather than leaving them falling all over the place.
+The "plate" collects the drop contaminants rather than leaving them falling all over the place.
 The purification process is eco-friendly thus you can reuse the plate over and over again.
-Second is an air purifier with ionizer that pulls in and captures fallen ions onto its filter.
-Most of the HEPA filter are not reusable but it’s proven to be much more effective trapping the fallen.
+Second is an air purifier with an ionizer that pulls in and captures fallen ions onto its filter.
+Most of the HEPA filter is not reusable but it's proven to be much more effective trapping the fallen.
 Some ionizer produces a very insignificant amount of ozone that can be safely ignored.

 How Does An Ionizer Work?

 Ionization is the process where an atom/ molecule gains or loses an electron.
 An Ionizer works by electrostatically charge negative ions internally and disperse them into the air.
 Like a magnet, the released negative ions will merge with positive ions particle in a room.
-This includes dust mites, mold, pollen, pet dander, bacteria, and viruses.
+This includes dust mites, mold/ mildew, pollen, pet dander, bacteria, and viruses.
 The bonded ions will fall due to the increased weight leaving the air free from any contaminants.
 Owners will have to vacuum/ clean up the particulates on the ground, wall, or sofa before it stirs back up again.

 How do I know if ionizers really work?
-Most of your allergic reactions will lessen or fade away in a few days time.
+Most of your allergic reactions will lessen or fade away in a few day’s time.
 Also, there is a hint of burn ionized air smell that one will get used to it.

 Debunking Air ionizer Dangers